autowarefoundation/autoware.universe/sensing/pointcloud_preprocessor/docs/dual-return-outlier-filter.md

 Another feature of this node is that it publishes visibility as a diagnostic topic.
 With this function, for example, in heavy rain, the sensing module can notify that the processing performance has reached its limit, which can lead to ensuring the safety of the vehicle.

 In some complicated road scenes where normal objects also reflect the light in two stages, for instance plants, leaves, some plastic net etc, the visibility faces some drop in fine weather condition.
-To deal with that, optional setings of a region of interest (ROI) are added.
+To deal with that, optional settings of a region of interest (ROI) are added.

 1. `Dynamic_FreeSpace_ROI` mode: Visibility estimation based on the weak points in the free space which defined as no normal points region.
 2. `Fixed_xyz_ROI` mode: Visibility estimation based on the weak points in a fixed cuboid surrounding region of ego-vehicle, defined by x, y, z in base_link perspective.